La Résistance (professional wrestling): Debut

 The stable was created when WWE aired vignettes of two arrogant "Frenchmen" (Sylvain Grenier and René Duprée, who are both actually French Canadians) attacking the United States and its policy from a French news studio.
 The gimmick was inspired by the then-rise in American anti-French sentiment, due to the country's opposition to the Iraq War.

 Grenier and Duprée made their first appearance on the April 28, 2003, edition of Raw as La Résistance by attacking then-babyface, Scott Steiner.
 Steiner had made remarks two weeks earlier comparing France to hell and Grenier and Duprée were offended.
 La Résistance went on to feud with Scott Steiner and Test who was forced to be Steiner's tag team partner by Stacy Keibler, La Résistance ended up defeating Steiner and Test at Judgment Day on May 18, 2003, in the team's pay-per-view debut.
 Their most notorious insult to the United States came on Memorial Day in 2003 when they interrupted Raw announcer Lilian Garcia as she was singing America the Beautiful.
-After several minutes of Grenier calling America barbarians and saying that France would not allow the US to be the police force of the world, the sound of glass shattering suddenly filled the arena when Steve Austin cleared the ring of La Résistance and said some unflattering remarks about the French nation.
+After several minutes of Grenier calling America barbarians and saying that France would not allow the US to be the police force of the world, Steve Austin interrupted them and cleared the ring, responding with unflattering remarks about the French nation.

 On the May 26, 2003, edition of Raw, Grenier defeated Rob Van Dam in a Flag match to win a World Tag Team Championship shot.
 Grenier and Duprée went on to win the World Tag Team Championship from Kane and Rob Van Dam at Bad Blood.

 Addition of Robert Conway

-In mid 2003 the decision was made to add a third member, Rob Conway, who posed as an American serviceman being abused by Grenier and Duprée.
+In mid-2003 the team added a third member, Rob Conway, who posed as an American serviceman being abused by Grenier and Duprée.
 When The Dudley Boyz came out to attack La Résistance they brought Conway in the ring with an American flag.
 Once the Dudley Boyz had their backs turned to Conway, he attacked them with the American flag and then tore it off the pole and laid it on top of them.

 La Resistance lost the titles at Unforgiven 2003 in a three on two handicapped tables match to the Dudley Boyz.
 The trio went on to feud with several other tag teams, including Hurricane and Rosey, and the team of Garrison Cade and Mark Jindrak before Grenier suffered a back injury in October 2003.
 Duprée and Conway would hold the team together until Grenier's return on the March 15, 2004, edition of Raw, but the stable was broken up the very next week when Duprée was drafted in a lottery by WWE's other brand, SmackDown.

 At WrestleMania XX, La Résistance competed in a Fatal 4-Way match for the World Tag Team Championship where Booker T and Rob Van Dam retained the titles.